jatinmishra235/diabetes_project/README.md

 # Diabetes prediction

-this projects whether person is diabetic or not from various features.
+this project classifies whether person is diabetic or not from various features.
 Dataset is taken from kaggle.

 ### 1. Environment setup